February 6, 2026

 While many investors focus on lagging indicators such as past capital growth, the "distress level"—specifically the percentage of homes selling at a loss—appears to function as a significant leading indicator.
 The data suggests that the volume of properties selling below their purchase price acts as a drag on future performance.

-The research categorizes markets into three distinct thresholds based on the proportion of loss-making sales1:
+The research categorizes markets into three distinct thresholds based on the proportion of loss-making sales, with precise growth impacts measured over a 2-year forward period:

 A Consistent Historical Pattern (2010–2026)